birgander2/PyRAT/README.md

 attach your code to the GUI and run it using parallel processing.

 For more detailed questions, please contact us directly (anderl@nought.de)

+## Getting involved

+PyRAT is an open project - we happily welcome external contributions.
+So if you are interested in joining the team or if you have own modules you would like to see in the official PyRAT distribution,  please get in touch with us (Email: anderl@nought.de).
+If needed, we can provide you with more information on how to contribute and how to program PyRAT.

+In particular, we are currently looking for help in the following areas:
+* Processing modules of any kind (of course)
+* GUI programming (we are not good in this)
+* Windows integration / testing / packaging
+* Better documentation